G90SG/Ruby-Text-Manipulation/README.md

 # Ruby Text Manipulation
-Write a Ruby program which will shift text to this criteria: a)lowercase to uppercase b)capitalise a sentence c)swap the case over d)reverse the text
+Write a Ruby program which will shift text to this criteria:
+- lowercase to uppercase
+- capitalise a sentence
+- swap the case over
+- reverse the text